A Unified Blister and Subglacial Hydrology Framework for Supraglacial Lake Drainage Events: Results

-The blister propagation causes surface uplift along its trajectory, which is captured by $h_b$ values at four hypothetical monitoring stations positioned downstream along the model centerline (\figref{fig:wintertime_drainage}f).
+The blister propagation causes surface uplift along its trajectory, which is captured by $h_b$ values (the blister thickness) at four hypothetical monitoring stations positioned downstream along the model centerline (\figref{fig:wintertime_drainage}f).
 The normalised blister volume and the normalised distance from the lake to the blister front are also presented in \figref{fig:wintertime_drainage}f.
-The average front velocity is approximately $0.1~\text{m}~\text{s}^{-1}$, which is close to the lower end of subglacial flood propagation speed observations summarised in \citeA{stevens2022Tidewaterglacier}.
+The average front velocity is approximately $0.1~\text{m}~\text{s}^{-1}$, which is around the middle of observed subglacial flood propagation speeds summarised in \citeA{stevens2022Tidewaterglacier}: from $10^{-2}~\text{m}~\text{s}^{-1}$ to $1.0~\text{m}~\text{s}^{-1}$.
 A detailed exploration of the blister velocity and geometry controlled by the parameter space is presented in \secref{sec:discussion}.